JhonMG07/Notes-App--CRUD--NextJS/README.md

 For this proyect we use
 - Nextjs
 - Tailwind as CSS
-- Verces as deploy tool
+- Vercel as deploy tool

 Also
-- architecture per layer
+- Architecture per layer
 - Camel case

 ## Learn More